-1. You must be notified in writing of the change by both your original servicer and the new one, noting the date of transfer and contact information of the new servicer.
+- You must be notified in writing of the change by your original servicer and the new one, noting the date of transfer and contact information of the new servicer.

-5. Put any questions or disputes you have with the new servicer in writing and continue to make payments while you settle the dispute.
+- You may ask any questions or voice any disputes you have with the new servicer in writing and continue to make payments while you settle the dispute.